-Want to know what aspects of your product the respondents likes best?
-List them and let your respondents rank the items themselves by asking a ranking question.
+The Ranking question provides the respondent with a list of items, created by you, which they can rank according to their liking or knowledge.
 This allows survey respondents to compare different items to each other by placing them in order of how they score (or rank) at a specific aspect, such as design, cost, functionality, importance.
 Often with the most important or preferred item ranked first or on top of the list.

-When deciding whether it is best to use a ranking question or a rating question, think about what you will be trying to analyze.
-If you want to be able to compare between different items, using a ranking question will give useful insight about how respondents make comparisons.
-However, if you want to use actual values in analysis, it will be more helpful to use a rating question, and for example asking respondents to rate the importance of an item on a scale of 1 to 10.
+When deciding which one of them you will use, think about what data you will be trying to analyze.
+If you want to be able to compare between different items, using a ranking question will give useful insight into how respondents make comparisons.
+However, if you want to use actual values in analysis, it will be more helpful to use a rating question, and for example, ask the respondents to rate the importance of an item on a scale of 1 to 10.

-The example below uses a ranking scale of #1 to #4, with #1 being the most important object to #4 being the least important object.
+The example below asks the respondent to evaluate the items of the list from #1 to #4, with #1 being the most important object to #4 being the least important object.

-One variant of the classic ranking question is the XY drag and drop question.
-This allows the user to rank items on two characteristics simultaneously.
+Another variant is the XY drag and drop, that allows the user to rank items on two characteristics simultaneously.

 - Make sure that the items you are asking the respondent to rank, are actually all part of the same scale, or can be evaluated using the same criteria.